QuorumDMS/server-code-challenge/README.md

 ### Challenge Description

-The goal is to create a working NodeJS API that runs in Docker and communicates with a postgres database.
+The goal is to create a working NodeJS API that runs in Docker and communicates with a Postgres database.
 This repo has the framework and network already created through docker, so your task is to fill out the program and run it.

 #### Create an API that lists and manipulates dealership and make relationships